 Thanks for stopping by!
 The Retro Attic is your 24/7 listener-supported internet radio guide to the 50's through the 70's.
 We play lost and classic top 40 hits, but we also place a heavy emphasis on the minor charters and non-charters...or as we call them, bottom 45's.
 Special Mixcloud shows will be announced as time permits.
 If you have a general suggestion, then please use our chat widget in the lower right corner or the below contact form.
 If you have a song request, then please use the below Song Request Form; your request will be automatically queued for play in 90 minutes if it is already in the station's inventory or else I will receive an e-mail copy of your request.
-Please read the "New Request Policy" post in the below blog for more information on requests as I have new rules for those who are willing to be sponsors and for those who are non-contributors.
+Please note that those who contribute to the "tip jar" get prompt acknowledgment of their requests, even though I try my best to fulfill all requests that are excellent fits to the rotation.

 If you appreciate what we do, then please make use of our PayPal buttons on the site.
 You can donate a one-time amount or choose from 10 monthly subscription amounts; the donations will help enhance our programming and keep us on Live365.
 Yes, The Retro Attic is legitimate and pays artist royalties!